OPERA-Cal-Val/calval-DISP/dolphin_PSTworkflow/README.md

 Using the big island of Hawaii as a case example, run the dolphin workflow and generate a velocity fit to the derived time-series in 2 steps:

+### Run PST dolphin tool

-1. Process IFGs spanning from 20221001 to 20230701 across a descending track, download and use the `esa_world_cover_2021` water mater, download the `glo_30` DEM, using the recommended faster `phass` unwrapping option, and perform some basic parallelization with 2 parallel jobs, across 2 parallel tiles and using 4 threads per worker:
+Process IFGs spanning from 20221001 to 20230701 across a descending track, download and use the `esa_world_cover_2021` water mater, download the `glo_30` DEM, using the recommended faster `phass` unwrapping option, and perform some basic parallelization with 2 parallel jobs, across 2 parallel tiles and using 4 threads per worker:

 ```.bash
 pst_dolphin_workflow.py